 Reticulum is a per-packet encrypted mesh network that flood routes only one kind of packet, called an announce.
 Announces tell each node in the network the “next hop” to get to every other node on the network.
 Everything else is routed along a single path determined by those “next hops,” resulting in very efficient routing overall.

 Announces are special signed packets that contain a destination's address, public key, and some other information needed to establish end-to-end connectivity to said destination.
-They are propagated throughout a network by Transport Nodes and allow Reticulum to form multi-hop connections between destinations.
+They are propagated throughout a network by Transport Nodes and allow Reticulum to form multi-hop connections to destinations.

 And finally Identities represent any kind of verifiable identity of a person, machine control interface, or sensor.
 Identities are used to create multiple destinations cryptographically linked to that identity.